mdn/yari/copy/observatory/faq.md

 `grade` are still included.
 We encourage you to migrate to the new API as soon as possible.
 The old one will be shut down Oct 31, 2024.

-For reference, the v1 API returned
+For reference, the v1 API returned a JSON payload with the following structure:

 ```json
 {